The Hobbit: An

 UK: An unknown version was passed without further BBFC cuts for mild horror and violence for:

-House III: The Horror Show is a 1989 US horror by James Isaac.
+House III is a 1989 US horror by James Isaac.
 With Lance Henriksen, Brion James and Rita Taggart.

 UK: The European Version was passed 18 uncut for: